 Findings: The proposed parking is located below grade, which will minimize the negative impacts of parking which currently exist on the site.
 The garage access is located on the north façade, along Quimby, adjacent to other back-of-house uses such as a fire pump room and ventilation shaft.
 Staff previously noted concerns with the amount of dead space along this ground level wall as a significant amount of the adjacent residential wall is also non-fenestrated.
 The current design features a total length of 72' of blank wall and/or garage gate on this frontage.
 Despite the increase in total wall length at the north façade, the distance between windows into active areas has actually decreased since the prior design.
-Staff acknowledges that significant glazing and activity is proposed at all other frontages, nonetheless, staff maintains that this facade could be improved with a decorative garage gate.
-As was noted before, the applicant has indicated that a high-speed overhead garage door is to be provided; however, while high-speed doors are a common requirement in urban areas, there has been no indication that a high-speed door is required here.
-Therefore, staff suggests that the proposed garage door be revised to a more interesting door which can move at a slower speed, such as a decorative gate as this would reduce the negative impacts of this opening on the pedestrian environment.
+Staff acknowledges that significant glazing and activity is proposed at all other frontages, nonetheless, staff and the Commission maintained that this façade could be improved with a decorative garage gate.
+As a means of consistency with the overhead retail storefronts, a translucent glazed overhead door has now been provided in this location, as was suggested by the Commission.
+The proposed gate provides some relief to this façade and closely matches the retail frontages on other sides of the building.
+This guideline is met.